Affine noncommutative geometry: 7d. Basic examples

+\begin{proof} Consider the row space $X=G_{MN}$ constructed in Definition 7.28, with its standard row space coordinates, namely:

-\begin{proof} We will prove that the space $X=G_{MN}$, with coordinates $x_{ij}=\frac{1}{\sqrt{M}}u_{ij}$, coincides with the space $X_{\mathcal G,I}^{min}$ constructed in the statement, with its standard coordinates.
+In order to prove the result, we have to show that this space coincides with the space $X_{\mathcal G,I}^{min}$ constructed in the statement, with its standard coordinates.
 For this purpose, consider the following composition of morphisms, where in the middle we have the comultiplication, and at left and right we have the canonical maps:

 The standard coordinates are then mapped as follows:

 Thus we obtain the standard coordinates on the space $X_{\mathcal G,I}^{min}$, as claimed.
 Finally, the last assertion is standard as well, by suitably modifying the above morphism. \end{proof}